Knysna Travel Guide

 The town has an interesting history, having started as a point of export for timber cut from the surrounding dense forests (which have been badly denuded as a result).
 In the early 19th century the town was almost solely owned by the enigmatic character George Rex, who was believed to be the illegitimate son of King George III of England.
 Rex fathered 13 children and is a legend in the Knysna area.

 The town features some quaint Victorian houses, a modern commercial waterfront development, a lovely sandy beach at Leisure Isle on the east side of the lagoon, and some good shopping for local arts and crafts in the crowded town centre.
-There are some lovely scenic drives through the remaining indigenous forests in the area, and sampling Knysna oysters and locally-brewed Mitchell's beer while on holiday here is highly recommended.
+There are some lovely scenic drives and walking trails through the remaining indigenous forests in the area, and sampling Knysna oysters and locally-brewed Mitchell's beer while on holiday here is highly recommended.
 The best time to visit Knysna is during its annual Oyster Festival, held every July, which includes music, food, sporting events, and of course oysters!

 Knysna's three shopping malls have a variety of shops, and there are numerous local art, craft and curio shops in and around the town centre.